Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Vehicles for sale can only be displayed on property that is owned or leased by the vehicle owner.
 Vehicles cannot accumulate or be displayed on property unless the City Planning Department has issued a Zoning Certification authorizing such use.
 Vehicle sales lots are not permitted in Residential Zoning districts.

-A permit is not needed for a garage sale; however, there is a limit of two (2) garage sale events per year per property with a maximum duration of each sale lasting no more than seven (7) days.
-Garage sales are not allowed in Industrial or Commercial Zoning districts.
+A permit is not required for a garage sale.
+However, there is a limit of two (2) garage sale events per year per property with a maximum duration of each sale lasting no more than seven (7) days.
+Garage sales are not allowed in commercial or industrial zoning districts.

 Yes.
 Events such as tent sales, tent shelters, firework stands, garden centers or food centers require a Temporary Use Permit.
 The application must include a site plan showing the layout of the sales area, proof of liability insurance, a Kansas Department of Revenue Sales Tax Certificate, and written authorization from the property owner.
 The location and number of events per year are limited.
 Please call the Planning and Development Department for more details at 620-694-2639.